 \item[Data-driven selection problems] When selling an item in an auction, buyers' valuations are typically unknown beforehand.
 Assuming valuations follow a common distribution, the aim is to sell the item at the highest price possible; learning information about the distribution is crucial for this purpose.
 In particular auction settings, the auctioneer may be able to sequentially observe the valuations of potential buyers, and can decide in an online manner whether to sell the item or continue observing valuations.
 Specifically, the auctioneer decides to consider the valuation of a customer with probability $p$ and otherwise the auctioneer moves on to see the next buyer's valuation.
 The auctioneer's actions can be interpreted as an \emph{exploration-exploitation} process, which is often found in bandit problems and online learning \citep{cesa2006prediction,hazan2019introduction,freund1999adaptive}.
 This setting is also closely related to data-driven online selection and the prophet inequality problem \citep{campbell1981choosing,kaplan2020competitive,kertz1986stop}; some of our results also apply in these models (see Section \ref{sec:upper_bound}).

 \item[Human resource management] As its name suggests, the original motivation for the secretary problem is in hiring for a job vacancy.
-Glassdoor reported in 2015 that each job posting receives on average 250 resumes.
-From this pool of resumes, only a small fraction of candidates are called for an interview.
-Screening resumes can be a time-consuming task that shift resources away from the day-to-day job in Human Resources.
+Screening resumes can be a time-consuming task that shifts resources away from the day-to-day job in Human Resources.
 Since the advent of the internet, several elements of the hiring process can be partially or completely automated; for example, multiple vendors offer automated resume screening \citep{raghavan2019mitigating}, and machine learning algorithms can score and rank job applicants according to different criteria.
 Of course, a highly ranked applicant may nevertheless turn down a job offer.
 Although we consider the rank of a candidate as an absolute metric of their capacities, in reality, resume screening may suffer from different sources of bias \citep{salem2019closing}, but addressing this goes beyond our scope.
-See also \citet{smith1975secretary,tamaki1991secretary,vanderbei2012postdoc} for classical treatments.
+See also \citep{smith1975secretary,tamaki1991secretary,vanderbei2012postdoc} for classical treatments.
 Similar applications include apartment hunting \citep{bruss1987optimal,cowan1979optimal,presman1973best}, among others. \end{description}